 About Japanese Kit Kat

-Kit Kat bars made their debut in Japan in 1973, and by 2014, they had become the top-selling confectionery in the country.
-While American consumers are familiar with traditional chocolate-flavored Kit Kat bars, Japan has introduced unique flavors such as green tea and saké, captivating both local and international taste buds.
+Kit Kat bars made their debut in Japan in 1973, and by 2014, they had ascended to become the country's top-selling confectionery.
+While the world is familiar with the classic milk chocolate wafer, Japan redefined the brand by introducing unique Japanese flavors like deep matcha and saké, captivating both local foodies and international collectors.

 TAGS: